wyolum/TouchSelfie/README.md

 ## Changes from [wyolum/TouchSelfie](https://github.com/wyolum/TouchSelfie)

 ### Easier setup
-- a new `setup_credentials.sh` script will help you configure the features you need (send_email, auto-upload) and will guide you for the Google credentials setup.
+- a new `setup.sh` script will help you configure the features you need (send_email, auto-upload) and will guide you for the Google credentials setup and photo album selection.

 ### Hardware buttons support
 - Added GPIO hardware interface for three buttons (with connections in hardware/ directory).
 Each button triggers a different effect.
 Software buttons are added if GPIO is not available